fox-one/docs.pando.im/README.md

 If you are writing an article for developers, place it under `/developer/`.

 If you are writing an article for users, place it under `/docs/`.

+If you are writing an article in non-English language, place it under `/i18n/{language}/`.
+To make sure the file structures correct, please visit https://docusaurus.io/docs/i18n/introduction for more information.